influxdata/flux-lsp/docs/SPEC-composition.md

   - error: code and message set in case an exception happens during the request.

-Append Tag Filter
+Add Tag Filter
 --

-The append tag filter request is sent from the client to the server to append a tag filter.
+The add tag filter request is sent from the client to the server to add a tag filter.
 If the specific tag filter does not already exist, the request will result in a `workspace/applyEdit` request from the server to the client with the associated changes.
 If the tag filter already exists, an error will be reported in the form of a `window/showMessage` request from the server to the client.

 *Request*
-  - method: `fluxComposition/appendTagFilter`
+  - method: `fluxComposition/addTagFilter`
   - params: `ValueFilterParams`

 *Response*